 Les Petites Mains

-For the fourth consecutive year, Les Petites Mains enchants the gardens of Palais Galliera and invites Jared Phillips, an Australian chef in love with France and its cuisine, to reinvent the culinary classics.
-Over there, a high-flying and high-fashion July 14th event is organized: the ball starts at 8pm with a cocktail, continues with a custom festival menu created by the chef, accompanied by Paloma Laguette for the sweet side, and ends with a glass of champagne.
-All while enjoying a front-row view of the fireworks, of course, as the terrace.The Hands of the Little ones is ideally located, facing the Eiffel Tower.
+For the fourth consecutive year, Les Petites Mains enchants the gardens of the Palais Galliera and invites Jared Phillips, an Australian chef in love with France and its cuisine, to reinvent culinary classics.
+There, a spectacular July 14th celebration unfolds under haute couture: the ball kicks off at 8 PM with a cocktail, continues with a custom festive menu created by the chef, accompanied by Paloma Laguette for the sweet side, and wraps up with a glass of champagne.
+All of this, of course, with a front-row seat to the fireworks!

 Les Petites Mains